Ciphertext Malleability in Lattice-Based KEMs as a Countermeasure to Side Channel Analysis: Preliminaries

 \subsection{Fujisaki-Okamoto Transform}

 The LPR framework is not IND-CCA secure (INDistinguishable-Chosen Ciphertext Attack) as an attacker can modify $\textbf{u}$ and $\textbf{v}$ to recover information on $\textbf{s}$ from $m'$.
-To counter this attack, primitives relying on LPR use an adaptation of the Fujisaki-Okamoto Transform (FOT) \cite{fujisaki1999secure} as described in Algorithm \ref{alg:fot}.
+To counteract this attack, LPR-based primitives use an adaptation of the Fujisaki-Okamoto Transform (FOT) \cite{fujisaki1999secure} as described in Algorithm \ref{alg:fot}.